Highlights

 Day 4: Train to Barcelona, Dark History Night Walk

-This evening you'll explore the dark side of Barcelona with a chilling historical tour.
+When evening begins to fall, you'll explore the dark side of Barcelona with a chilling historical tour.
 Journey through the shadows of medieval punishments and delve into the dark past of the Spanish Inquisition as you discover tales of trials, interrogations, and public executions that once were common in this city.
 Along with a guide, you'll explore forgotten cemeteries and medieval legends that have shaped Barcelona's development over the centuries.
-The tour ends with a glimpse into the life of the city's most infamous executioner, with memorable stories of tragedy and triumph.Day 5: Local Market Visit & Cooking Class, Private Gaudí Architecture Walk
+The tour ends with a glimpse into the life of the city's most infamous executioner, with memorable stories of tragedy and triumph.Day 5: Local Market Visit & Cooking Class, Gaudí Architecture Walk

 Walk off your feast this afternoon on a private guided walk through the neighborhoods influenced by architect Antoni Gaudí's impressive works.
 Start at Casa Batlló, where you can learn how Gaudí mixed colors and shapes to craft his distinct masterpieces.
 Stroll down the famous Passeig de Grácia, home to the "Block of Discord," stopping to view the exterior and interior of Casa Milà.
-Finish the tour at the architect's most renowned project, La Sagrada Família.
-Your guide will lead you through this still-unfinished yet jaw-dropping masterpiece and UNESCO World Heritage Site.
+Finish the tour at the architect's most renowned project, La Sagrada Família, where your guide will lead you through this still-unfinished yet jaw-dropping masterpiece and UNESCO World Heritage Site.

 The Costa Brava is the perfect extension for any trip to Barcelona, as this scenic stretch of coastline sits just north of the city.
-This morning you'll rent a car and hit the highway north, taking the fast one-hour coastal route along the C-32 and A2, which offers glimpses of the Mediterranean sea.
+This morning, you'll rent a car and hit the highway north, taking the fast one-hour coastal route along the C-32 and A2, which offers glimpses of the Mediterranean Sea.

 Day 9: Day Trip to Cadaqués, Figueres & Palafrugell